 All such government employees are eligible for the GPRA scheme.
 However, the applicant needs to get a certificate from his/ her concerned department that states no junior to the applicant in question has been given any such allotment.

 Now that you are aware of the eligibility criteria for e-Awas, take a look at some easy steps mentioned below to apply for this scheme.

 Applications for housing unit allotments under GPRA are only acceptable online, as stated below.
-Apply either via e-Sampada portal or through E-Awas as per convenience.
+Apply via the e-Sampada portal for your convenience.

 Applications through e Awas will be routed only via the Automated System of Allotment (ASA) with the DE-2 form.
 A simple step-by-step guide to applying for GPRA is stated below.

 - Select the region where you are looking for accommodation under this scheme.